 Attending Religious Services

 It is common for tourists to wish to attend our Friday night or Shabbat morning services.
 As we have security on the gate throughout these services, unknown persons will be challenged and may not be allowed in.
-To avoid embarrassment, contact the Shule’s CEO in advance on firstname.lastname@example.org and enclosing a copy of a photo ID (typically, passport or Driver’s License).
+To avoid embarrassment, please complete the security clearance form available here and email the completed form to the Shule’s CEO in advance on firstname.lastname@example.org and enclosing a copy of a photo ID (typically, passport or Driver’s License).
 Remember, that these checks can take up to a week to run past Australia’s security agencies.

 Shabbat/Yom Tov Meals